Universal Deformations of a Curve and a Differential

+When the curve $ X $ is hyperelliptic, then a local primitive of $ dx $ may be complemented by a local parameter $ y $ for the quotient of $ X $ by its hyperelliptic involution $\sigma $ to locally embed $X $ in $\C ^2 $.
+Restricting the allowable deformations to those which preserve the hyperellipticity of the curve, we again construct universal local deformations for hyperelliptic $ (X,\dfx,\sigma) $.
+This immediately yields universal local deformations for finite-gap solutions of any integrable system whose spectral data consists of a hyperelliptic curve and a differential, as above.
+We remark that this can be considered as a special case of the more typical situation in which a spectral curve has a pair of meromorphic differentials.

 The objects, deformations and morphisms we shall consider are defined in Section~\ref{sec:def1}.
-Throughout the paper we incorporate the option of the data satisfying a reality condition.
-Section~\ref {sec:patching} explains that deformations of a curve $ X $ and differential $ \Theta $ as above are both generated and uniquely determined by deformations of finitely many germs of such data.
-In Section~\ref{sec:infinitesimal} we use the infinitesimal deformations of $ (X,\Theta) $ to construct a specific local deformation \eqref {eq:universal representative} of it.
-Importantly, the infinitesimal deformations of the fibres \eqref {eq:universal representative} all have the same dimension, in fact they form a vector bundle over the base.
-Our main result, Theorem~\ref {t4}, is that this local deformation \eqref {eq:universal representative} is universal.
-To prove this we utilise a decomposition of certain holomorphic functions which is the subject of Section~\ref{sec:decomposition}.
+Throughout the paper we incorporate the option of the data satisfying a reality condition, as is typical in the integrable systems applications.
+Section~\ref {sec:patching} explains that deformations of a curve $ X $ and differential $ \dfx $ as above are both generated and uniquely determined up to isomorphism by deformations of finitely many germs of such data.
+In Section~\ref{sec:infinitesimal} we show that any basis for the space of isomorphism classes of infinitesimal deformations of $ (X,\dfx) $ induces an $x$-deformation \eqref {eq:universal representative} of $(X,\dfx)$.
+Importantly, the infinitesimal deformations of the fibres of \eqref {eq:universal representative} form a vector bundle over the base.
+Our main result, Theorem~\ref {t4}, is that the local $x$-deformations represented by \eqref {eq:universal representative} are universal.
+To prove this we utilise a decomposition of certain holomorphic functions, which is the subject of Section~\ref{sec:decomposition}.
 Section~\ref {sec:existence} completes the proof of Theorem~\ref {t4}.
-It also contains a discussion of the role of automorphisms of the base fibre $ (X, \Theta) $.
-We conclude in Section~\ref{sec:def1a} by extending Theorem~\ref {t4} to the case when $ X $ and the curves through which it may be deformed are hyperelliptic.
-This immediately yields for example a universal local deformation for simply periodic solutions of the KdV equation or for constant mean curvature cylinders in $S ^ 3,\,\mathbb R ^ 3, H ^ 3 $ or $ S ^ 2\times\mathbb R $.
+It also contains a discussion of the role of automorphisms of the base fibre $ (X, \dfx) $.
+We conclude in Section~\ref{sec:def1a} by extending Theorem~\ref {t4} to the case when $ X $ and its deformations are hyperelliptic.
+This yields applications in integrable systems theory.